benmvp/slides/2015/fossetcon/no-js.md

 - Instead of `type="text"`, it's `type="date"`
 - Provides native date picker UI where applicable
-- Use `pattern` & `placeholder` as fallback since not all browsers support the UI
+- Use `pattern` & `placeholder` as fallback since not all browsers support

 /////